 Alternative Question: Have You Applied as an HR Director Elsewhere?

-This is the follow-up to the career interest-related question.
-It serves to highlight how driven you are for this specific role and your professional history with regard to HR management.
+This is a follow-up to the career interest-related question.
+It highlights how driven you are for this specific role and your professional history in HR management.

 Here, the following scenarios could apply:

-- You have applied for the directorial position in other companies
+- You have applied for directorial position in other companies

 - You have applied for policymaking roles in other departments, such as finance and operations

 If yours is the former case, highlight how you have applied for this position in the past because of your interest in the responsibilities that come with the role.
-However, make sure to emphasize how a position in the interviewer’s company is preferable, seeing as it provides the most ideal career path for you.
+However, emphasize how a position in the interviewer’s company is preferable, as it provides the most ideal career path for you.

-That said, if you have applied in other departments, you shouldn’t mention it since it’s a well-known red flag that indicates how you just need a job, and not as a director.
+That said, if you have applied in other departments, you shouldn’t mention it since it’s a well-known red flag that indicates that you just need a job and not as a director.
 The company will then see you as a less-than-ideal candidate.

 Interview Questions About the HR Director Job Requirements